 If you have any questions about portrait photography, let us know in the comments.

-Also, we love good news, so if our portrait photography tips have helped you to understand how to photograph people better, share that too.
+Also, I love good news, so if my portrait photography tips have helped you to understand how to photograph people better, share that too.